joyboy67/isotop/README.md

 isotop specific configuration
 ---------------------------

-* Unbound is configured as default domain name resolver
+* unwind(8) is configured as default domain name resolver
-* Use zerohosts script to adblock
+* Use unwind-block script to adblock some domains
-* Message in /etc/boot.conf
+* Customized message in /etc/boot.conf
 * Enable services hotplugd, messagebus, cups, xenodm, unbound,
 * Disable ulpt for USB printers.
 This happens in rc.shutdown to enjoy KARL at reboot.
   See [this thread](https://marc.info/?l=openbsd-misc&m=155746672110488&w=2)
-* ntpd does'nt use google as a reference
+* ntpd configuration does'nt use google as a reference
 * Configure xenodm appearance
-* Install additional packages.
+* Install additional packages
+  (see /usr/local/share/isotop/data/packages).
-* doas is configured to avoid entering password for some commands such as mandb.
+* doas is configured to avoid entering password for some commands.
+* cwm is the default window manager.
+It is pre-configured and shipped with various script to ease window management for non-keyboard users.
 * iridium is the default browser.
 Are disabled every option related to google and tracking.
 It is unveiled by default : this means the browser can't read files on your computer except in